apanzerj/zit/README.md

     $ zit ready -c jira

 But Zit will give you a list of comments to choose from so you can decide which one you want to be included as your pull request description.

+Lastly, once you have submitted your pull request you can type:

+zit update

+To have Zit update the ticket/issue with the comment:

+PR: {PR URL}

+For the relevant pull request.